 An orientation to field education is required for all new field instructors.
 This orientation is provided prior to each academic year.
 It provides information for field instructors related to helping students become acclimated to the agency and to become effective learners in field instruction.
 It also provides tips for helping students get started with their first clients and other assignments.
 An overview of the undergraduate social work curriculum is provided so that field instructors will know what information students are taught prior to and concurrent with field instruction.
 In addition, field instructors are provided information on methods to reinforce classroom learning in their field sites and to help students integrate theory with evidence-informed practice.
-The training ends with a panel discussion where seasoned field instructors and social work graduates share their experiences and answer questions.
 This orientation to field education is required for all new field educators and optional for all others.

-During each semester of the academic year, half-day trainings are offered to current field instructors.
-Topics are relevant for field instructors in any setting.
+During each semester of the academic year, Continuing Education Unit (CEU) trainings are offered to current field instructors.
+Topics are relevant for field instructors in most any setting.
 Category I CEU credits are offered for each of these trainings and are free of charge.